-Please contact the school before 7:30 a.m. (secondary) and 8:40 a.m. (elementary).
-Voicemail will be available to leave a message as to the reason for the student absence.
+- Secondary before 7:40 a.m. - Elementary before 8:50 a.m.

 If an absence is not reported, contact will be made to the parent(s)/guardian(s) provided phone numbers with notification of the student absence.
-This is to ensure that every child is accounted for and for the protection of all children.
-If the school is not notified of the student's absence or contact was not made, please provide a note of explanation as to the reason for the absence.
-Timely response and communication are appreciated.
+This is to ensure that every student is accounted for and for the safety of all students.